Our Impact

 These year-to-year comparisons highlight key outputs and outcomes for youth in our program.
 Some metrics were not reported on prior to 2022 as we pivoted our modes of service to be able to offer urgently required supports to young people necessary during the COVID-19 pandemic.

-Program Outputs and Outcomes chart
+Program Outputs & Outcomes

 Understand more about the youth we serve who we reach with our program in 2023;